UT-Austin-RPL/amago/README.md

 ### **2. Pick a Sequence Embedding (`TstepEncoder`)**

-Each timestep provides a dict observation along with meta-RL data like the previous action and reward.
+Each timestep provides a dict observation along with the previous action and reward.
 AMAGO standardizes its training process by creating a `TstepEncoder` to map timesteps to a fixed size representation.
 After this, the rest of the network can be environment-agnostic.
 We include customizable defaults for the two most common cases of images (`nets.tstep_encoders.CNNTstepEncoder`) and state arrays (`nets.tstep_encoders.FFTstepEncoder`).
 All we need to do is tell the `Experiment` which type to use:

 ```python
 from amago.nets.tstep_encoders import CNNTstepEncoder